 2. Spend Time Making Your Home Show Ready

-It's statistically proven that a home that is clean, clutter free, and as close to move-in ready as possible will likely yield a higher selling price.
-Be aware that your first showing of your home is online.
-Remove the clutter from your home, de-personalize your home, pack up small knick-knacks, clothes out of season or items that you haven't used in awhile or don't plan to use in the next few months when your house is listed for sale.
+It's statistically proven that a home that is clean, clutter-free, and as close to move-in ready as possible will likely yield a higher selling price.
+Be aware that the first showing of your home is online.
+Remove the clutter from your home, de-personalize your home, pack up small knick-knacks, clothes out of season or items that you haven't used in a while or don't plan to use in the next few months when your house is listed for sale.
 Removing those things will help you prepare for the actual move, can eliminate something getting broken during a showing and will make your home appear larger and show off that you have good storage throughout your home.
 Need a home consult, book one now FREE.

 3. Prepare For Your Next Step

 If your plan is to move into a larger home with special features, let your agent know that so you can scope out the inventory while your home is listed.
 The Real Estate market changes rapidly if your goal is to purchase another home, talk to a lender, get a referral from your Real Estate agent and start that process early.